naturalnick/firebase-extension-generate-thumbnails/POSTINSTALL.md

 1. Upload an image file to the bucket: `${param:YOUR_BUCKET}` in the path `${param:VIDEO_PATH}`

-1. After the video is fully uploaded, wait a few seconds and the generated image appear in the same bucket at the specified path.
+1. After the video is fully uploaded, wait a few seconds and the generated image will appear in the thumbnail path `${param:THUMBNAIL_PATH}`.

    Note that you might need to refresh the page to see changes.